Barony Hall

 The New Barony Church was acquired by the University of Strathclyde in 1986.
 It was restored in 1989 and is now a ceremonial hall and events venue known as the Barony Hall.
-It is one of the few buildings in the area that survived the slum clearances of the 1950s and 1960s as part of the Townhead 'Comprehensive Development Area' (CDA).
+It is one of the few buildings in the immediate area that survived the slum clearances of the 1960s as part of the Townhead 'Comprehensive Development Area' (CDA).

 History

 The Barony Church existed from at least 1595 until 1985.
-Among its notable ministers were Zachary Boyd (1625–1653), Norman McLeod (1851–1872) and John White (1911-1934).
+Among its notable ministers were Zachary Boyd (1625–1653), Norman McLeod (1851–1872) and John White (1911–1934).
 Barony Parish received its name from the Barony of Glasgow.

-The early Barony Church, which was established in a crypt was mentioned in Sir Walter Scott's Rob Roy.
-In the book, which was set in the early 18th century, the church was described as :"an extensive range of low-browed, dark, and twilight vaults, such as are used for sepulchres in other countries, and had long been dedicated to the same purpose in this, a portion of which was seated with pews and used as a church.
-The part of the vaults thus occupied, though capable of containing a congregation of many hundreds, bore a small proportion to the darker and more extensive caverns which yawned around what may be termed the inhabited space."

 The condition of the church gradually worsened over time, until it was rebuilt in 1798 by architect James Adam.
 The new design was praised and criticised.
 Some considered it an architectural jewel, whilst others despised its looks and considered it borderline unappealing, even repulsive.
 One of the Church's own ministers, Dr. Norman McLeod, is reported to have advised Queen Victoria that it was "the ugliest Kirk in all Europe".
 After the new church opened, the old crypt was used as a burial ground until 1844.